noisiver/codebase/README.md

 # AzerothCore
 I use [AzerothCore](https://github.com/azerothcore/azerothcore-wotlk) to host my own World of Warcraft server.
 I'm the only one playing on it and therefore I'm changing it to fit my demands.
 These are the modules I created myself that has the additional features I wanted.

-[ActivateZones](https://github.com/tkn963/mod-activatezones) : Set creatures as active in zones that has players in it.

 [Assistant](https://github.com/tkn963/mod-assistant) : Allows players to obtain certain items and utilities from an NPC.

-[DynamicRates](https://github.com/tkn963/mod-dynamicrates) : Increases the gained experience and reputation based on the players current level.

 [GroupQuests](https://github.com/tkn963/mod-groupquests) : Makes quest items drop for all members of a group.
 In some cases it also help certain objectives count for all members of a group.